ryjac/portfolio/README.md

 [www.ryanjacobs.io](www.ryanjacobs.io)

-Built with love using Next.js and Sanity Headless CMS.
+Built with love using Next.js, Tailwind, and Sanity Headless CMS.

 ## Steps to run the project